AguaClara/SWOT/Summary Sheets/Flow_Control_and_Measurement_v2.md

-tank with a valve# Flow Control and Measurement Summary Sheet Welcome to the first summary sheet of CEE 4540!
+# Flow Control and Measurement Summary Sheet
+Welcome to the first summary sheet of CEE 4540!
 These documents will be guides and references for you throughout the semester.
 Since Professor Monroe's class time is limited, so too is the amount of material he can fit on the slides while ensuring that they remain understandable.
 Thus, these summary sheets will supplement the powerpoints by going into further detail on the course concepts introduced in the slides.

 Equations, universal constants, and other helpful goodies can be found in the [aide_design repository on GitHub](https://github.com/AguaClara/aide_design/tree/master/aide_design "aide_design").
 Most equations and constants you find in these summary sheets will already have been coded into aide_design, and will be shown here in the following format: